Turnabout Counseling

 How long does counseling take?

 That depends on the concern you have and how motivated you are to make changes.
 However, most of my clients are ready to proceed on their own after anywhere from one to eight sessions.
-There’s no guarantee, of course, some concerns are more complicated than others and it may take more time to sort things out.
+There’s no guarantee, of course.
+Some concerns are more complicated than others and it may take more time to sort things out.

 How much does counseling cost?

 One of the most common questions about counseling is “How much does it cost?”
 The short answer is that it’s affordable.
 I prefer to check your insurance for you before you come in so you know exactly what the counseling will cost you.
 If you have an insurance that I work with, typical copays are around $30 per session, sometimes less, sometimes more.
 Therapy/counseling costs may also depend on whether you have a deductible.
 I can let you know what your copay and/or deductible are so you know how much you’ll have to pay before you start counseling.
-If I don’t take your insurance, I have a sliding fee scale and let you know what your counseling per-session charge will be before you come in for your first appointment.
+If I don’t take your insurance, I have a sliding fee scale and will let you know what your counseling per-session charge will be before you come in for your first appointment.

 How soon can I get in to see you?